VorngViseth/King-Queen-and-the-Bandits/README.md

 There will be some side tasks for the forest arc... the side task will lead the knight to the place where him and the boss monster meet

+the side tasks :
+- help the witch clear up the monster in her area
+- help return the witch's staff that she lost in the forest
+- aquired him to make healing potion from the help of a witch in the forest

+after making the potion the kngiht will meet the forest boss monster

+the forest boss will tell him exactly where the last artifact is and how to find it, if he really wants it and distroy the world by causing the imbalance of nature.

 ### 4. ruins arc(final monster boss)